jayrambhia/CropperNoCropper/README.md

  - `nocropper__padding_color` - Color of the image padding
  - `nocropper__add_padding_to_make_square` - boolean
  - `nocropper__fit_to_center` - boolean - Fit image to center instead of crop when you set a bitmap

+### CropperCallback

+It's an abstract class for callback.
+The callback methods will be invoked on main ui thread.
+It has following methods.

+ - onStarted() - invoked when cropping is started.
+ - onCropped(Bitmap bitmap) - invoked when cropped result is available.
+ - onOutOfMemoryError() - invoked when the cropper encounters OOM error while cropping.

+# GridCallback

+It's an interface class for callback.
+You can control when you want to show this based on this class.
+It has following methods.

+ - onGestureStarted() - invoked when user starts a gesture.
+Return true if you want to show the grid.
+Return false if you want to hide the grid.
+ - onGestureCompleted() - invoked when completes the gesture.
+Return true if you want to show the grid.
+Return false if you want to hide the grid.

 ### 0.1 to 0.2 update note: